Woodchopping

 Woodchopping (also spelled wood-chopping or wood chopping), called woodchop for short, is a sport that has been around for hundreds of years in several cultures.
 In woodchopping competitions, skilled contestants attempt to be the first to cut or saw through a log or other block of wood.
 It is often held at state fairs and agricultural shows.
 Participants (especially men) are often referred to as axemen.

 History

 The modern sport of woodchopping is said to have had its genesis in 1870 in Ulverstone, Tasmania, as the result of a £25 ($50) bet between two axemen as to who could first fell a tree.
-An alternative origin story comes from 16th century Basque Country, in which a man ran a marathon and chop ten logs to be allowed to propose to his future wife.
+An alternative origin story comes from 16th century Basque Country, in which a man ran a marathon and chopped ten logs to be allowed to propose to his future wife.

 The world's first woodchopping championship was held in 1891, at Bell's Parade, Latrobe, Tasmania.
 This event was celebrated and commemorated with the selection of the site to be the home of the Australian Axemen's Hall of Fame and Timberworks.